-Balancing housing needs with management of wildfire risk, environmental and wildlife protection, traffic/greenhouse gases, infrastructure capacity, developing trust with communities through transparency and good communication and gaining community support biggest concern - available water. we need to recognize the increasing likelihood of regular drought and lack of water, and how that impacts our ability to increase housing.
-Second concern would be keeping housing truly affordable and attractive for our middle class and under.
+Balancing housing needs with management of wildfire risk, environmental and wildlife protection, traffic/greenhouse gases, infrastructure capacity, developing trust with communities through transparency and good communication and gaining community support

 Barriers are minimal.
 The economics are the economics.
 The county can't change that.
 Barriers are ok.
 That's the cost of building more homes in a full area Be respectful of wildlife corridors.
 Once they are gone, that's it.

 Better solve residents in temporary housing